mikehostetler/browserswarm/README.md

 ## Deploying to dotCloud

-Deploying a new version of Bendigo to dotCloud is a straight-forward process.
+Deploying a new version of BrowserSwarm to dotCloud is a straight-forward process.
 However, you should be aware that it does occasionally fail or error out.
 If you receive an error, simply retry.

-To execute an incremental deploy to Bendigo, simply run the following command from the Bendigo repo clone.
+To execute an incremental deploy to BrowserSwarm, simply run the following command from the BrowserSwarm repo clone.
 This is the same directly that contains a file named `dotcloud.yml`:

 `dotcloud push`